NullHeart12/NLP_exp/README.md

 This experiment focuses on generating sentences using the results from Exp1.
 I employed a top-k algorithm for sentence generation to introduce more randomness into the sequence.

 ### Exp3: Sentence Tokenization Using Exp1 Corpus
 In this experiment, sentences provided by users are tokenized using the results from Exp1.
+Here I employed FMM and BMM algorithm.

 ### About the Project
 Project 1 comprises Exp1.
 Exp2 and Exp3 are part of Project 2.
 In Project 1, I compile it into .lib file for Project 2.
 In Project 2, I implemented frontend-backend separation technology with Qt6.
 The backend exclusively utilizes the C++ STL library, making it versatile for integration with different frontends.
 Additionally, I developed a setup project for deploying the solution on the Windows platform.